China's virus death toll surpasses SARS but new cases fall

 Hong Kong began enforcing a 14-day quarantine for arrivals from mainland China on Saturday.
 The territory has refused to completely seal its border but hopes the quarantine will dissuade travelers from the mainland.

-Public anger continued to simmer over the authorities' treatment of a young doctor who was reprimanded by police for issuing a warning about the virus before being infected and dying this week.
+Authorities have expressed their regrets over the death of 34-year-old Dr. Li Wenliang, who was threatened by police after trying to sound the alarm about the disease over a month ago and became infected himself.
+A team from Beijing is reportedly being sent to Wuhan to investigate “issues reported by the masses" related to the case.

-In death, 34-year-old Li Wenliang became the face of anger at the ruling Communist Party's controls over information and complaints that officials lie about or hide disease outbreaks, chemical spills, dangerous consumer products or financial frauds.
+That was an apparent attempt to stem public outrage after Li's death crystallized doubts about the ruling Communist Party's controls over information and complaints that officials lie about or hide disease outbreaks, chemical spills, dangerous consumer products or financial frauds, while intimidating and detaining whistleblowers.

-The 34-year-old ophthalmologist died overnight at Wuhan Central Hospital, where he worked and likely contracted the virus while treating patients in the early days of the outbreak.
+The ophthalmologist died last week at Wuhan Central Hospital, where he worked and likely contracted the virus while treating patients in the early days of the outbreak.

 Police in December had reprimanded eight doctors including Li for warning friends on social media about the emerging threat.
 China's supreme court later criticized the police, but the ruling Communist Party has tightened its grip on information about the outbreak.

-Users of China's Weibo microblogging service have left hundreds of thousands of messages mourning Li's death and criticizing the authorities over their treatment of him and other whistleblowers.
+Users of China's Weibo microblogging service have left hundreds of thousands of messages mourning Li's death and criticizing how he and the other seven were dealt with.
+Civil rights lawyers, environmental activists, advocates for ethnic and sexual minorities and political dissidents routinely receive similar treatment.

-Following the criticism, the government announced a team from Beijing would be sent to Wuhan to investigate “issues reported by the masses involving Dr. Li Wenliang.”

 Copyright 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.